Frequently Asked Questions

 One of the most reliable predictors of successful therapy outcome is the therapeutic relationship; therefore, the first 2 to 4 sessions involve an evaluation of your needs, working together to ensure we have a strong understanding of the problems (including diagnostic assessment where needed), and an orientation to the recommended treatment plan.
 Before you begin treatment, you will complete a brief intake form and we will review our treatment contract.
 We will also ask you to complete self-report measures to better understand symptoms and track progress.
 Therapy involves a significant commitment of time, money, and energy, so it is essential for you to be comfortable with the therapist you select and in agreement with the proposed treatment intervention.

 What are your office hours?
-Are there appointments available in the evenings or weekends?
+Are there appointments available in the evenings or on weekends?

-How long are sessions?
+How long are the sessions?
 How often do we meet?

 A typical therapy session is 50 minutes in duration; your therapist will spend 10 minutes after the session completing therapy notes.
 The frequency of sessions and the length of treatment will depend on your individualized needs and the type of treatment required.
 For example, a typical course of CPT for PTSD is 12 weekly sessions.
 DBT, on the other hand, is a longer-term treatment requiring a minimum commitment of six months to both individual therapy and group skills training.